Mortgages for the Self Employed

 If you have two or more years' worth of accounts then yes, as a self employed person you can receive the same mortgage interest rates as someone who is working as an employee.
 However, to do this you must be able to prove your earnings, and this can be a more complex process for a self employed worker than for a salaried employee.

-If you have only one year of accounts, there are specific Self Employed mortgages available but these are offered at different rates to the wider product range.
+If you have only one year of accounts*, there are specific Self Employed mortgages available but these are offered at different rates to the wider mortgage range.

 How do I prove my income?